stecue/gMultiwfn/README.md

 `gMultiwfn` is dynamically linked to `lapack` and `blas` by default.
 The reference implementations of `lapack` and `blas` are usually the slowest and in a lot of cases they can be safely replaced by optimized implementations such as `OpenBLAS` and `ATLAS` using the steps descripted below.
 Note that installing OpenBLAS or ATLAS is beyond the scope of this document and please refer to your distro's manual on that information.

 ### Use `update-alternatives` to make a system-wide change
 Use `man` or refer to your disto's manual on the usage.
-You may need root user's privilege to use it.
+You may need root user's privilege to run this command.

 ### Use `LD_PRELOAD` to change just for `gMultiwfn`
 `LD_PRELOAD` is the enviroment variable to force the dynamic linker in Linux to use a certain version of shared libraries (.so files).
-`LD_PRELOAD=/path/to/libopenblas.so Multiwfn` and add the following line to your bash initialization file (usually `~/.bashrc`). `alias gMultiwfn=LD_PRELOAD=/path/to/libopenblas.so Multiwfn`
+It provides a quick solution to try a new libarary without being asked for root user privilege.
+Assuming `OpenBLAS` is installed to `/path/to/libopenblas.so`, `LD_PRELOAD=/path/to/libopenblas.so Multiwfn` will start `Multiwfn` with the optimized OpenBLAS.
+To avoid typing the extra letters every time, simply add `alias gMultiwfn='LD_PRELOAD=/path/to/libopenblas.so Multiwfn'` to your bash initialization file (usually `~/.bashrc`). `gMultiwfn` will be equivalent to `LD_PRELOAD=/path/to/libopenblas.so Multiwfn'` for all *new* termnal windows.

 ## (Must Read) Differences between Multiwfn and gMultiwfn
+1. `gMultiwfn` does not contain the GUI which is base on the closed-source DISLIN library.
+2. `gMultiwfn` supports the `OMP_NUM_THREADS` enviroment variable.
+The number of threads to be use is controlled by both of the `nthreads` parameter and `OMP_NUM_THREADS`.
+If `nthreads == 0` (which is the default option without a `settings.ini` file), `OMP_NUM_THREADS` determines the number of threads to use, otherwise `nthreads` from the `settings.ini` file or your interative input (the hidden option `1000` at the main menu) determines the number.